 When I wasn’t working, I was coaching my son’s Little League team, which was its own special kind of project management.
 It wasn’t until late June before things could even think of calming down.
 That summer vacation?
 I couldn’t see that happening until August.
 And August felt a very, very long way off.

 It really hit me when I started putting together my annual summer reading list.
 Last summer I read 13 books and five graphic novels; this summer has about the same number.
 Looking over the list — which included books I can’t wait to read, like Ernst Cline’s new novel Armada and James S.A.
 Corey’s Nemesis Games — I couldn’t help but feel depressed.
 When the hell was I going to have time to read all these books?
 When was I going to have time to do anything that isn’t work or family related this summer?

-Stressed out and wallowing in self pity … I decided, screw it.
+Stressed out and wallowing in self-pity… I decided, screw it.
 I’m taking back my summer before it even starts.
 Everyone has crazy summers, and some are far crazier than mine.
 Yeah, I’ve got a lot of long work days ahead of me, and yeah, the kids’ sports will devour time like a giant space worm, but damn it … I will find a way to make this crazy summer work.
 Others agreed.
 Seeing that my calendar was packed between now and my August vacation, my boss recommended taking a few extra days off to regain sanity.
-I did so — I’m took off two Fridays and in June and I’m looking at nice, long Fourth of July weekend.
+I did so — I’m taking off two Fridays in June and I’m looking at nice, long Fourth of July weekend.
 If things are going well, I might take another day in July.

 Oh, and I started building a list.